DallasMorningNews/django-rolodex/README.md

 Relationships
 -------------
-Relationships in Rolodex are undirected (facebook not twitter), so when you create a relationship from one person or org to another person or org, the relationship is reciprocally created the other way.
+Relationships in Rolodex are undirected (facebook not twitter), so when you create a relationship from one person or org to another person or org, the relationship is reciprocated the other way.

 There are different relationship models for each permuation of person/org relationship, e.g. person-to-person,person-to-org, etc.